cgs-ets/moodle-mod_giportfolio/README.md

 * Allow mentors to contribute on behalf of a mentee.
 * Allow teachers to contribute on behalf of a student.
 * Allow non-editing teachers to contribute on behalf of a student.
+* Change on buttons look.
+* Display list of contributors on the portfolio summary.

 > New Functionalities
 >>